tink-crypto/tink/kokoro/README.md

  - The pull request is created by a Googler.
  - The pull request is attached with a kokoro:run label.

-Continuous builds are triggered for every new commit.
+Continuous builds are triggered for every new commit, and upload to Maven snapshot versions of Tink and apps.